 Basic DBS checks list unspent convictions and cautions, reprimands and final warnings*.

 Standard DBS checks list spent and unspent convictions, cautions, reprimands and final warnings*.

 Enhanced DBS checks list spent and unspent convictions, cautions, reprimands, final warnings*, plus information held by local police that’s considered relevant to the role.
 Additionally, if the role is a regulated activity, a check if the applicant is on the list of people barred from doing the role.

 *as defined by the Rehabilitation of Offenders Act 1974.

-To protect your organisation and the people your organisation is responsible for, DBS (Disclosure and Barring Service) Checks reveal your potential candidate’s criminal history.
-Any organisation can do Basic DBS Checks.
-Standard and Enhanced Checks are only available within Regulated activities, such as where the applicants are to work with Children or the Elderly.
+To protect your organisation and the people your organisation is responsible for, DBS (Disclosure and Barring Service) checks reveal your potential candidate’s criminal history.
+Any organisation can do Basic DBS checks.
+Standard and Enhanced checks are only available within regulated activities, such as where the applicants are to work with Children or Vulnerable Adults.

 An exempted question is defined as: requesting an Individual to reveal their full criminal history, including spent convictions and cautions.
 Unless the role is listed in the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended) and where appropriate Police Act Regulations (as amended), it is unlawful to ask an exempted question.

 Spent convictions are convictions and cautions that the Rehabilitation of Offenders Act (ROA) 1974 determines have reached the point where the person is to be considered, for most purposes, as if they had not committed the offence.
 Unspent convictions are convictions and cautions that have not reached this point and will appear on Basic DBS checks.
 Spent and unspent convictions will appear on Standard and Enhanced DBS checks.